TrickeySolutions/aggregator-demo/README.md

 # Cyber Insurance Quote Platform

-A demonstration web application for generating cyber insurance quotes, built using Cloudflare Workers and Durable Objects.
-The application follows the GOV.UK Design System for a consistent and accessible user experience.
-It can be used to demonstrate some architecture patterns and features of Cloudflare Workers and Durable Objects.
+A demonstration web application for a cyber insurance comparison service.

+It can be used to demonstrate a wide variety Cloudflare developer platform features At the core of this application is a fan-in fan-out architecture that scatters the risk profiles to many potential insruance prviders and then gatehrs the results for aggregation.
+The applciation also leverages AI inference to genreate

-🚀 **[View Live Demo](https://compare.trickey.solutions)** - See the application in action with a fully deployed example.
+🚀 **<a href="https://compare.trickey.solutions" target="_blank">View Live Demo</a>** - See the application in action with a fully deployed example.

+## User Flow

+1. User clicks "Get a Quote" on the home page
+2. System creates new customer and activity
+3. User completes multi-step quote form
+4. On submission:
+   - Form data is saved - user is redirected to a results page
+   - Users activity profile is asynch sent to AI Generated Partners
+   - Partners process activities requests asynchronously and offer quotes
+   - Quote Results are aggregated in real-time as as they arrive
+5. User can compare offers to choose which quote to accept

 ## Features